 Vacuum seal all of the pieces of meat once they have cooled to room temperature and then refrigerate them.
 Alternatively, wrap the pieces of meat tightly in aluminum foil and refrigerate them.

 I wondered if I could pressure steam smoked pastrami to force an increase in meat moisture and tenderness and the answer is yes.
 Why?
 To make the meat juicy and tender, which is exactly what you want.
 The original recipes I found did not call for pressure steaming so I proceeded according to the directions given above.
 But I also bought an Instant Pot® pressure steamer and I used it with the pastrami produced by this recipe, with great results.
+Also, I learned from a different source that steaming was the last step in making the great pastrami at the former Katz's delicatessen in New York city.

-If you lack a pressure steamer then proceed to the next step, noting that you will want to steam the slices of pastrami in a stovetop steamer before making sandwiches.
+If you lack a pressure steamer then proceed to the next step, noting that you will want to steam the thin slices of pastrami in a stovetop steamer before making sandwiches.

 Step 6: Serve the pastrami